marmelab/react-admin/docs/useShowController.md

 ## Failure Side Effects

 By default, when the `dataProvider.getOne()` call fails at the dataProvider level, react-admin shows an error notification and refreshes the page.

-You can override this behavior and pass custom side effects by providing a function as `onFailure` prop:
+You can override this behavior and pass custom side effects by providing a function as the `onFailure` prop:

 ```jsx
 import * as React from 'react';